rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/populate-private-registry/_index.md

 ### C. Save the images to your workstation

 1. Make `rancher-save-images.sh` an executable:
    ```
    chmod +x rancher-save-images.sh
    ```

 1. Run `rancher-save-images.sh` with the `rancher-images.txt` image list to create a tarball of all the required images:
    ```plain
    ./rancher-save-images.sh --image-list ./rancher-images.txt
    ```

-   **Step Result:** Docker begins pulling the images used for an air gap install.
+   **Result:** Docker begins pulling the images used for an air gap install.
 Be patient.
 This process takes a few minutes.
 When the process completes, your current directory will output a tarball named `rancher-images.tar.gz`.
 Check that the output is in the directory.

 ### D. Populate the private registry